KiandaBPM/docs/content/docs/platform/application-designer/forms/form owners.md

 4. If you make a mistake, or form owners need to be changed in an existing process, click on the **x** beside the name of the **Users**, **Groups** or **Partners** to remove them and choose from the dropdown list again.
 5. Add to or edit the remaining parameters in the dialog box as desired, see [Editing forms](#editing-forms/docs/platform/application-designer/designer/) and click on **OK** when complete, or **Close** to exit the dialog box at any time.

-### Changing form ownership
+## Changing access

 The **default owner** is the person or group that the form is assigned to using the **default owner field** in the **new form** dialog box  as shown above.
 By default, only this person or group **can edit the current form** in a process instance.
 All other users can only view forms in read mode.
 The default owner however can reassign forms to other individuals and/or groups.
-You can change form ownership in the following ways: [Changing default owners](#changing default owners), using the [Assign rule](/docs/platform/rules/workflow/assign-form/), using [Quick actions](/docs/platform/application-designer/forms/form-quick-action/).
+You can change form ownership or enable access in the following ways: [Changing default owners](#changing default owners), using the [Assign rule](/docs/platform/rules/workflow/assign-form/), using [Quick actions](/docs/platform/application-designer/forms/form-quick-action/).

-#### Changing default owners
+### Changing default owners

 1. Using your **Administration** or **Design business process** role go to **Administration** > **Designer** > select a process > select a form in the process.